morningred88/AWS/Advanced_Storage_notes.md

 * **Volume gateway: 2 types**
   * **Stored Volumes**: gateway creates AWS EBS snapshot for application server.
 Then the snapshot can be stored in S3.
 It is block storage in Amazon S3.
   * **Cached volumes**: Low-latency access to your most recently used data.

+* **Tape gateway**: physical tape equivalent.
+Back up your data to Amazon S3 and archive in Amazon S3 Glacier using your existing tape-based processes.